 Duration230 minutes150 minutes

-Study time3–6 months typical PRINCE2 faster3–5 days Foundation + 3–5 days Practitioner
+Study time3 to 6 months typical PRINCE2 faster3 to 5 days Foundation plus 3 to 5 days Practitioner

-Global recognitionRecognised in 200+ countries; strongest in US, Canada, ME, global tech PMP wins globallyDominant in UK, strong in Middle East, Europe, Australia
+Global recognitionRecognised in 200+ countries.
+Strongest in US, Canada, Middle East, global tech.
+PMP wins globallyDominant in UK.
+Strong in Middle East, Europe, Australia.

-Renewal cost~£60/year (PMI membership + PDU activities)Recertification exam or CPD via PeopleCert portal Similar
+Renewal costAround £60 per year (PMI membership plus PDU activities)Recertification exam or CPD via PeopleCert portal Similar

 PMP Score